Sucuri/sucuri-wordpress-plugin/readme.txt

 = 1.7.19 =
 * Added method to rescue HTTP requests using sockets
 * Fixed mishandled JSON data in audit logs Ajax request
-* Modified list of CloudProxy features and promo video
+* Modified list of firewall features and promo video

 = 1.7.18 =
 * Added options library using external file instead of the database